marcnewport/adapt-assessmentCertificate/README.md

 > body|string|The body text of the modal prompt
 > instruction|string|The instruction text of the modal prompt (serves as for the user name input field)
 > placeholder|string|The placeholder text for the user name input field
-> blocked|string|The text alerted to the user if there popup blocker is enabled
+> blocked|string|The text alerted to the user if their popup blocker is enabled

 **_display**